 Skip to content

-Tools & Technology
+Tools & Infrastructure

 The University of Utah has a growing list of AI tools that are approved for conducting university business.
+Infrastructure also continues to evolve, with the ultimate goal of making AI ready and reliable for everyone.

 AI tools can be used for a variety of applications within our university, from research to teaching, each including different considerations of privacy and security.
 The U is streamlining its review process for acquiring new tools.
 Reviews will include an assessment of the specific use case, as well as legal, compliance, technology, and security considerations as appropriate.

-If you’re working with protected information, using a tool that is not yet approved may expose the university and its data to IT security risks.
+Before using any tool with university data, please review Rule R4-004C: Data Classification and Encryption.
+If you’re working with protected data, using a tool that is not yet approved may expose the university and its data to IT security risks.
 Similarly, if you’re working with certain types of intellectual property, using a tool that is not yet approved may violate university rules.
-If you have questions about an AI tool not listed here or need additional information, please fill out our support form.

 Microsoft Copilot